treeform/asterisk/README.md

 ## Selling points

-* *small and simple* you can mold it to your liking
+* *small and simple* you can mold it to your liking.
 * *minimalism philosophy* no tabs, bars, panels just code.
-* *web-based* host dev tools on one server access from anywhere
+* *web-based* host dev tools on one server access from anywhere.
-* *webSockets* real time and responsive
+* *webSockets* real time and responsive.
-* MIT license
+* MIT license.

 ## Why webbased?